 While being surrounded by influential works of masters such as David Lynch and Philip Glass, I was in pursuit of avenues of expression, not only as Iranian but also as a female artist. as My modes of expression – theater, installation and video art, photography, writing and blogging – were shaped as a result of growing up in a constant moving landscape of a society in turmoil.

-However it was shortly after, that I was faced with watching army tanks in streets of Tehran, turning their guns on to the protesters, where I found my self being hunted for daring to ask for my own right as a human, as a citizen, and as woman, during the uprising know as the Green Rebellion (2) in Iran.
+However it was shortly after, that I was faced with watching army tanks in streets of Tehran, turning their guns on to the protesters, where I found my self being hunted for daring to ask for my own right as a human, as a citizen, and as woman, during the uprising known as The Iranian Green Movement (2) in Iran.
 Thus I had no choice but leave my birth land, and immigrate to Canada – perhaps amongst the hardest thing any human has to endure.

 Hence the second phase of my artistic exploration was born: identity within the sphere of an immigrant.
 Immigration – fundamentally a process of deconstruction and reconstruction of the self – became a lens through which I created my work.
 Inspired by Stephen Shore and Elina Brotherus, on opposing ends of the spectrum, I began to explore a contrasting spectrum of presence: internal and external perspectives, in the form of video art, characterized by the developing technology of the mobile phone-camera.
 The resulting series of short instances documented a self-mediated experience, approaching every instance of reality as platform of performance.